walterxie/MEP-tutorial/README.md

 >1.
 By what amount did the effective population size of RSVA grow from
 >    1970 to 2002 according to the BSP?
 >
 >2.
 What are the underlying assumptions of the BSP?
-Are the violated by
+Are they violated by
 >    this data set?
 >

 ## Exercise

-Change the Bayesian skyline prior to extended Bayesian skyline plot (EBSP) prior and run till convergence.
+Change the Bayesian skyline prior to extended Bayesian skyline plot (EBSP) prior and run until convergence.
 EBSP produces an extra log file, called `EBSP.$(seed).log` where `$(seed)` is replaced by the seed you used to run BEAST.
 A plot can be created by running the `EBSPAnalyser` utility from `AppLauncher`, and loading the output file in a spreadsheet.